Mandan's Gartner ready to race at Bristol

 “It’s like a bucket list thing to get to race on a NASCAR track,” Gartner said.
 “When I saw they were racing my class at that track it was like … I gotta go.
 You had to register and you had to be quick because they limited out at 200 cars and it filled up by the end of the day.”

-Gartner left for Bristol on Saturday so he can get to Thunder Valley to turn practice laps before the event starts.
-Gartner is scheduled to race March 16, March 18 and March 20.
+Gartner left for Bristol on March 13 so he can get to Thunder Valley to turn practice laps before the event starts.
+Gartner was scheduled to race Tuesday, Thursday and Saturday.

 “The first two nights will be heats and qualifying races.
 That’s how you qualify for Saturday,” Gartner said.